JoshuaGrams/philtre2d/doc/objects/Layout.md

 Basic Usage
 -----------

-These objects go in the scene tree.
-You only have to manually call `allocate` on the top-level layout object and then it will allocate its children.
+Create your layout objects and add them to the scene tree.
+It's easiest if you build them in a tree with a single Box object at the base.
+Then you just need to call allocate() on the root Box with the screen width and height, once on load, and then on love.resize.

 -----

 The current objects are:

-* `Box(width, height)` - A dummy object for testing purposes?
-Or for inheriting from?
+* `Box(width, height)` - An invisible box that resizes to fit whatever allocation it is given and passes on its allocation to all of its children.

 * `Fit(mode, child, space)` - fits a single child object into the allocated box.
 I'm not sure I understand the code any more, but I have a whole bunch of tests for this, so it probably does actually work.
 I'll have to try to make the code clearer.

-	* `mode` is a string: size/width/height/aspect. `Size` does not resize the child, just places it in the space.
-So if the child is bigger than the allocated space, this will probably break things.
-The others fit the child width/height/aspect, placing space around it as necessary.
+	* `mode` is a string: 'size'/'width'/'height'/'aspect'.
 		* `size` - Does not resize the child, just places it in the space.
 If the child is bigger than the available space, it is scaled down to fit, with no regard for aspect ratio.
 		* `width` - Scales the child so its width fill the available  space.
 		  The child's height is scaled to maintain its aspect ratio, unless there is not enough room, in which case the height is scaled down to